rsmaxwell/players-api/doc/design.md

 The list of fields supplied in the data may be incomplete.
 Only the given fields will be updated

+Only an `admin` user or the logged-in user can change most person fields.
+However:
+    Any logged-in user may set any person's `player` field Only an `admin` user may change the `status` field

+A check will be made to make sure there is always at least 1 `admin` user

 ``` bash
 COMMAND="/person/${ID}"